ultrafork-focusedksm/project-source/README.md

 # Things to install for new setup

-sudo apt install libb2-1 libb2-dev base-devel
+sudo apt install build-essential libb2-1 libb2-dev libncurses-dev flex bison

 copy kernel config from mqp_sus_memory/linux into the kernel source directory run make menuconfig and make sure legacy ksm is enabled and address sanitizer is on